 - Yes, children of all ages enjoy our trips.
 Children have a reduced price, but all children must have a ticket in order to attend the cruise.
 Note that the first child 6 or under with an accompanying adult is free, but all other children must purchase a reduced price ticket.

 - Do you have life jackets on board?

 - Yes, we are US Coast Guard regulated.
 We have well over 200 life jackets on board.
 However, you are not required to wear one on our vessel due to its size.

-- Can I bring a cooler on board?
+- Can I bring a cooler or food and drinks on board?

-- No, coolers are not permitted.
-We do have a full galley with snacks, soda and bottled water so bring extra money with you!
+- No, coolers or food and drinks are not permitted.
+We do have a full galley with snacks, soda and our reusable signature bottles filled with tripled filtered water so bring extra money with you!
 Alcohol will be available for purchase.